- Written by Dr.Mehmet Demircioglu

 Breathing symptoms, mouth or throat swelling, fainting, and rapidly spreading hives need urgent medical attention.

-I understand why patients worry about damaging grafts, especially in the first days.
+I understand why graft anxiety takes over, especially in the first days.
 Still, airway and circulation safety are more important than protecting the hairstyle.
 Emergency doctors can be told that a hair transplant was recently performed, but they should not be delayed by fear of touching the scalp if the reaction is serious.

 Antihistamines may help mild itching or hives when they have been advised for your case, but they are not a substitute for emergency help when breathing, throat, fainting, chest, or rapidly spreading whole body symptoms are present.

 If you had hives, swelling, drug rash, severe stomach reaction, or an unclear event after the first procedure, the second procedure needs a written review first.
 I want the actual names of the antibiotics, painkillers, anesthetic solution when available, antiseptic products, topical creams, and any emergency treatment received.
 If emergency treatment was needed, keep the discharge note, medicine names, and any diagnosis from the local doctor.
 “I am allergic to antibiotics” is not enough.
-Which antibiotic?
-Which symptom?
+Which antibiotic was it?
+Which symptom happened?
 How long after the dose?
 Was it hives, stomach upset, fainting, liver enzyme change, or something else?

 A second procedure needs a written allergy plan, not a verbal guess on the morning of surgery.
 Sometimes a different medicine can be used.
 Sometimes a medicine may be avoided.
 Review by an allergist, dermatologist, cardiologist, or the prescribing doctor may be needed before surgery is booked.
 The answer depends on the reaction, the medical history, and whether the procedure can be planned without unnecessary medicine exposure.

 This is also part of clinic choice.
 A volume focused clinic that cannot name what was given, cannot provide records, or gives vague instructions after a reaction creates risk for the next decision.
-Surgeon guided planning means the medical history is not treated as paperwork.
+Surgeon-led planning means the medical history is not treated as paperwork.
 It changes the plan.

 Judging allergy symptoms during recovery